Spontaneous Phase Separation of Ternary Fluid Mixtures: Introduction

 Our contribution here is three-fold.
-First, we group the possible morphologies and separation pathways into 4 distinct families.
-Second, we rationalise these groupings by extending the prevailing linear stability analysis and harnessing information provided by the resulting eigenvalues and eigenvectors.
-Third, we highlight a novel ternary fluid phase separation mechanism where the minor fluid component is enriched and undergoes an instability at the interfaces between the two more major components.
-In fact, this mechanism is the dominant mechanism across the composition phase space.
-We further show that the theoretical framework can be applied when the interfaces all have the same surface tension, as well as when they all take different values.
+First, in agreement with previous literature, we observe numerous possible morphologies and separation pathways.
+Here, we group them into 4 distinct categories, and rationalise these groupings by extending the prevailing linear stability analysis and harnessing information provided by the resulting eigenvalues and eigenvectors.
+Second, we highlight that the dominant mechanism across the composition phase space in ternary phase separation is where the minor fluid component is enriched and undergoes an instability at the interfaces between the two more major components.
+Third, we show that the theoretical framework can be applied when the interfaces all have the same surface tension, as well as when they all take different values.